NorahCC/Identification_for_Potential_Insurance_Customers/README.md

 # Identification for Potential Insurance Customers
 This is the capstone project for the course - Advanced Data Science with IBM Specialization.
-All the files will be transitted here from IBM Watson Studio soon later.
+All the files will be transmitted here from IBM Watson Studio soon later.